 The first thing to establish is the difference between the two.
 A ‘goal’ refers to what you’re totally committed to achieving as a small business owner.

-This may be to re-adjust the line of your core business from, say, a web designer serving small businesses to a web designer providing services for large corporates.
-Think long and hard about what it is you really wish to achieve, where you want to be in three months, six months or a years time.
-And be honest with yourself.
+This may be to re-adjust the line of our core business from, say, a web designer serving businesses to a web designer providing services for large corporates.
+Think long and hard about what you really wish to achieve, where you want to be in three months, six months or a year’s time.
+Be honest with yourself.

 As with your goals, your objectives should be well thought out.
-The time you take to draw up your goals and objectives will ultimately save you time by leading on a road to greater efficiency and effectiveness in the long run.
+The time you take to draw up your goals and objectives will ultimately save you time and make you more efficient and effective in the long run.

-Goals and objectiveness are directly related to doing your job better and more efficiently.
+Goals and objectives are directly related to doing your job better and more efficiently.
 It’s what all freelancers and contractors need to be aiming towards: a constantly evolving process which leads to long-term business success.

-When you’ve achieved your goal (as a result of achieving all the objectives along the way), it will be time to set a new goal, and so the process starts all over again.
+When you’ve achieved your goal, it’ll be time to set a new goal, and so the process starts all over again.
 However, this doesn’t mean that you have to be constantly setting challenging goals.
-After all, if you want to maintain your current market position and salary, then that can be your goal.
+After all, if you want to maintain your current market position and salary, that can be your goal.